-The 2022-2023 Report Cards give us a snapshot of student achievement and growth as well as teacher effectiveness.
+The 2023-2024 Report Cards give us a snapshot of student achievement and growth as well as teacher effectiveness.
 During this school year we establish new goals for our students and teachers academically, socially and culturally.
 We created work-plans to address the ongoing social emotional trauma and learning loss, and challenges of attendance, engagement and self-direction.
+Our primary focus is growth every day.
+Having a Growth Mindset amongst students and staff is essential.
+We meet students where they are, focus on the whole child, differentiate instruction and move students forward academically.